Updated: February 14, 2023 7:46 PM UTC

-The gap between incarceration rates for Black and white people has narrowed in recent years.
-However, people of color―and Black people in particular―are still incarcerated at strikingly higher rates than white people in jails and prisons across the country.
-Black people are treated more harshly than white people at every stage of the criminal legal process, causing disproportionate harm to their communities.
-The bar graphs below show the proportion of people in prison who are from each racial group against that group’s share of the general resident population.
+Black people are treated more harshly than white people at every stage of the criminal legal process.
+As a result, people of color―and Black people in particular―are incarcerated at strikingly higher rates than white people in jails and prisons across the country.
+The bar graphs below show the proportion of people in jail who are from each racial group against that group’s share of the general resident population.

 Asian American/Pacific Islander

-Use the charts below to see how racial disparities in prison incarceration have changed over time.
+Use the charts below to see how racial disparities in jail incarceration have changed over time.

 Asian American/Pacific Islander